 Despite some differences in their story, Vue and React have a few things in common.
 As they both were created by really experienced developers, they are both built on some similar good practices.

-What makes virtual DOM different from the regular one?
+(What makes virtual DOM different from the regular one?
 In the case of the latter, the whole document gets updated when even the slightest change happens.
 However, when it comes to virtual DOM, what gets updated are only the parts of the document in which the change has happened.
 In other words, updates with virtual DOM are faster, and this makes the website/app run more smoothly.
-As both Vue and React make use of this idea, they are quite similar in terms of performance.
+As both Vue and React make use of this idea, they are quite similar in terms of performance.)

 But it’s not necessarily an advantage of Vue from a business perspective.
 Vue is easier to learn partly because it doesn’t put so many restrictions as React on the purely coding part of the job.
 This can lead to poorer code, potentially more difficult to debug.
 Combine this with an inexperienced developer, and you may end up in a situation where you dedicate more time to fix things than implementing the desired updates.

 As it can be easily seen, React is definitely more popular than Vue.
-Not only more people already know Facebook’s framework, but they also they still want to learn it on 2019.
+Not only more people already know Facebook’s framework, but also more choose it as their next framework to learn in 2020.
 This popularity is fuelled up even more by the tech companies – more of them need a React web development expert than a Vue one.

-Personally, we would recommend having a look, especially at the number of contributors and the number of commits.
+Personally, we would recommend having a look specifically at the number of contributors and the number of commits.
 These especially show the popularity of each framework.

 Of course, when thinking about your own web project, you always want to know what other businesses are using the solution you are considering.
 And there is no better way to talk about it than by simply showing what other websites are making use of either React or Vue.

 In the case of the first framework, one could, of course, name some of the Facebook products, like Facebook.com itself, or Instagram.
-However, among React.JS companies, you can also find:
+However, among React companies, you can also find:

 On the other hand, when it comes to Vue, the list includes: